halostatue/enviable/README.md

 [Dotenvy][dotenvy] or [Nvir][nvir] and provides robust value conversion like [jetenv][jetenv].

-Enviable 1.7 adds support for `timeout` conversion on Elixir 1.17 or later.
+Enviable 2.0 removes deprecated functions and changes defaults as previously documented.
+Elixir 1.17 or later is required.

 ## Usage